ddobrin/bluegreen-deployments-with-spring-cloud/README.md

 Finally, blue-green deployment reduces risk: if something unexpected happens with your new version on Green, you can immediately roll back to the last version by switching back to Blue.

-## Blue-green deployment when using Service Discovery in Spring Cloud
+## Blue-Green deployment with Service Discovery in Spring Cloud

 When a service discovery service such as Eureka is in use blue-green deployment gets more complicated, as the services/applications are registered under specific names for their clients (for discovery), while services are explicitly registered under names different than the names know to service consumers.